GoogleCloudPlatform/accelerated-platforms/use-cases/rag-on-gke/README.md

 gcloud storage cp gs://${MLP_DATA_BUCKET}/flipkart_raw_dataset/flipkart_com-ecommerce_sample.csv .
 ```

-Run the psql client tool and then, at the psql prompt, connect to the databaseImport the CSV file
+Run the psql client tool and then, at the psql prompt, connect to the database.

 ```
 psql -h IP_ADDRESS -U postgres